rikgale/VRSOperatorFlags/README.md

 ## General Aviation Operator Flags for Virtual Radar Server

 Download [GeneralAviation.zip](https://github.com/rikgale/VRSOperatorFlags/raw/main/GeneralAviation.zip) and extract into the OperatorFlags folder of your Virtual Radar Server installation.
+Overwrite/replace images when asked to ensure that you have the most up-to-date versions.

 Approx **400** (85x20 px) UK centric General Aviation operator flags.